Leadership is getting someone to do what they don’t want to do, to achieve what they want to achieve.Tom Landry

 Complaining to Subordinates

 A weak leader constantly complains to others about their circumstances, unfulfilled objectives, unrealized goals and targets, and about mistakes that have been made.

 A weak leader is quick to make conclusions and jump to assumptions about events, people and circumstances without first confirming all the evidence, statistics and facts.

 A weak leader does not live by the principles they preach.
 Their words will point their followers in one direction, while their personal actions will contradict the language they speak.

-Inconsistency builds resentment, and resentment creates dissention within the ranks.
+Inconsistency builds resentment, and resentment creates dissension within the ranks.

 The following is a list of just a few common personal mistakes that leaders often make.

 Not Giving Power Away

 A weak leader is fearful of giving their power away to others.
 They will hold onto knowledge, skills, tools and resources in order to maintain full control in their hands.
 This fear eventually eats them alive and they destroy themselves from within.

 Not Willing to Make Tough Decisions